At a glance: An invoice is used to collect payment. A receipt is used for proof of payment once the invoice is paid.

 - Method of payment used

-Invoicing software can help improve the purchasing process
+Invoicing software can help improve tracking payments

-Many accounting software programs include invoicing features, but it can also be purchased as an add-on service in most cases.
-Gusto Payroll can be synced with many invoicing programs.
+To really streamline the invoicing process and take some of the guesswork out of record-keeping, even the smallest of businesses find advantages in using invoicing software.
+Many accounting software programs also include invoicing features that can be purchased as an add-on service in most cases.
+Gusto payroll can be synced with many invoicing programs, too.

 A final word on invoices vs. receipts

-Both an invoice and a receipt are important parts of the purchase cycle.
-An invoice helps the company/seller keep track of sales and determine who has already paid and who still owes payment.
-A receipt is a document that the customer/buyer receives from the company/seller after paying for the goods or services.
-Receipts help both parties track how much has been paid and what methods of payment were used.
-Both documents are crucial elements to bookkeeping and accounting.
+The main difference is that an invoice helps the company/seller keep track of sales and determine who has already paid and who still owes payment, and a receipt is a document that the customer/buyer receives from the company/seller after paying for the goods or services.
+Receipts help both parties track how much has been paid towards accounts receivable, and what methods of payment were used.
+Both documents are crucial elements to bookkeeping, strong accounting, and maintaining good financial records.

 Despite some similarities between the two documents, an invoice and a receipt should not be used interchangeably.
-When used together, however, they can help ensure the entire transaction process runs more smoothly and that your business receives the funds it deserves.
+When used together, however, they can help ensure the entire transaction and sales process runs more smoothly and that your business receives the funds it deserves.